netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   The "icalendar-recurrence" grouping ({{ical-grp-tree}}) uses the "recurrence-time-zone-with-date-times" grouping ({{sec-rec-tz-dt}}) and define more data nodes to enrich the definition of recurrence.
-The structure of the "icalendar-recurrence" grouping conforms to the definition of recurrence component defined in {{Section 3.8.5 of ?RFC5545}}.
+The structure of the "icalendar-recurrence" grouping refers to the definition of recurrence component defined in {{Section 3.8.5 of ?RFC5545}}.

 ~~~~
 {::include ./yang/tree/ical-grp.txt}
 ~~~~
-{: #ical-grp-tree title="iCalendar Recurrence Grouping Tree Structure"}
+{: #ical-grp-tree title="icalendar-recurrence Grouping Tree Structure"}

    An array of the "bysecond" (or "byminute", "byhour") specifies a list of seconds within a minute (or minutes within an hour, hours of the day).